Basingstoke Festival

 Touch Tours

-Touch tours are available for visually impaired audiences at some performances.
-If a touch tour is available, details can be found with the show listing.
+A touch your is available for visually impaired audiences at the Farm Yard Circus performances.
 If you would like to experience a touch tour, please speak to one of the festival team at the relevant performance location.

 Audio Descriptions

-Audio descriptions will be available for certain shows within the Basingstoke Festival 2025 programme, please check back soon for updates.
+Audio descriptions may be available for certain shows within the Basingstoke Festival 2025 programme, please check back soon for updates.

 If you have any questions prior to joining us at the Festival, please e-mail festival@basingstoke.gov.uk or chat to one of the staff you’ll find in a bright pink t-shirt on the days of the festival at the performance locations.